gigawhitlocks/emacs-configs/readme.md

     (evil-collection-init))

-  ;; the evil-collection overrides the worktree binding :( (general-define-key
+  ;; the evil-collection overrides the worktree binding :( ;; in magit
+  (general-define-key
    :states 'normal
    :keymaps 'magit-status-mode-map
    "Z" 'magit-worktree)

-  ;; I think I unbound or overrode this but I can't figure out where (general-define-key
+  (general-define-key
    :states 'normal
    :keymaps 'prog-mode-map
-   "gd" 'evil-goto-definition
+   "gd" 'evil-goto-definition ;; I think I unbound or overrode this but I can't figure out where "RET" 'embark-act
    )

   ;; add fd as a remap for esc